xenonchi/loa-radiant/README.md

 **Install Packages**
 - In `pkt`, run `npm i` to install node modules
 - In `ui`, run `npm i` to install node modules
-- In `ui`, run `./node_modules/.bin/electron-rebuild.cmd` to rebuild broken packages
+- In `ui`, run `npx electron-rebuild` to rebuild modules compiled in a different Node.js version

 **Dev**
 - In `pkt`, run `npm run build-dist`